Lennox Furnaces, Air Conditioners and Heat Pumps

 Dave Lennox developed and patented his first furnace in 1895.
 He sold the business to a small group of investors in 1904, who named the company the Lennox Furnace Co.
 In 1955, the company changed its name to Lennox Industries, to reflect its change in emphasis from furnaces alone to furnaces, air conditioning and agricultural equipment.

 In 1984, Lennox International Inc. was created as a holding company for Lennox Industries.
-Lennox International Inc. owns three independent subsidiaries: Lennox Industries, Heatcraft and Armstrong.
-Lennox International was privately held until it completed an initial public offering on July 28, 1999.
+Lennox International Inc. owns several independent subsidiaries, including Lennox Industries, Heatcraft and Allied Air Enterprises Inc. Lennox International was privately held until it completed an initial public offering on July 28, 1999.

 Lennox makes gas and oil furnaces, air conditioners and heat pumps that fall into the Signature, Elite and Merit series.
-Its gas furnaces have efficiency ratings that range from 80 to 98.2 percent AFUE, and cover a range of options in speeds, stages and efficiencies.
-Three oil furnaces are offered: the SLO183V, SLO185V and ELO183.
+Its gas furnaces have efficiency ratings that range from 80 to 98.7 percent AFUE, and cover a range of options in speeds, stages and efficiencies.
+Two oil furnaces are offered: the SLO185V and ELO183.
 The company's air conditioners can reach as high as 26 SEER, with these high-end options promoted as being particularly quiet.
-Several ductless systems also are supplied.
+Several ductless systems also are available.